guipsamora/pandas_exercises/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3.
 Solutions with code and comments

 My suggestion is that you learn a topic in a tutorial or video and then do exercises.
 Learn one more topic and do exercises.
-If you got the answer wrong, don't go to the solution with code, follow this [advice](https://github.com/FreeCodeCamp/freecodecamp/wiki/FreeCodeCamp-Get-Help) instead.
+If you got the answer wrong, don't go directly to the solution with code.

 Suggestions and collaborations are more than welcome.
 Please open an issue or make a PR. :)